Location: Ridgefield Library, Ridgefield

 Note: Connecticut suffrage expert Dr. Kelly Marino will give a talk at the Library on Sunday, March 1 at 4 pm followed by the opening reception of the Votes for Women: Road to Victory exhibit from 5 to 6 pm.
 Reservations are required for the free talk; please register here.

-In addition to the exhibit at the Library there will also be a Suffrage Exhibit taking place at Town Hall during the month of March, which will feature artifacts and more!
+In addition to the exhibit at the Library, there is a Suffrage Exhibit taking place at Town Hall on view through June 30, which features artifacts and more!

 The Votes for Women: Ridgefield Celebrates the 19th Amendment series is co-sponsored by Ridgefield Library, Ridgefield Historical Society, the League of Women Voters of Ridgefield, Keeler Tavern Museum & History Center, and the Drum Hill Chapter of the DAR.